-As we move towards lunch hour, it’s time to visit another cornerstone of Venetian culture: the bacaro.
+As we move towards lunch hour, it’s time to visit a too often ignored cornerstone of Venetian culture: the bacaro.
 These establishments are everywhere in the city.
 The the most simple translation would be a small and usually informal bar which offers drinks (usually spritzes and wine) and food at especially low prices.

 Although mostly tending to alcoholic needs, some bacari, especially in the Rialto, Castello and San Marco area also have indoor restaurants specializing in seafood and Venetian cuisine.
 An ultimate piece of advice would be to dine in one of these eateries instead of many of the tourist trap restaurants serving generic Italian cuisine at unabashedly rip-off prices.

-Close by we can admire the majestic Palazzo Ducale; the most striking example of Venetian Gothic architecture in the city (and world) and the headquarters of the Venetian Doge (meaning Duke) and Senate.
+Close by we can admire the majestic Palazzo Ducale; the most striking example of Venetian Gothic architecture in the world (as its the only of its kind) and the headquarters of the Venetian Doge (meaning Duke) and Senate.
 Moving south-westwards from the Piazza we can find “Harry’s Bar” another Venetian institution, albeit for very different reasons.